Trusted Legal Counsel In Greater Los Angeles

 Terry Goldberg is especially concerned about innocent victims being injured and not getting proper representation for their personal injuries and damages.
 Mr. Goldberg, a senior partner at Goldberg & Gage, is filing claims against the City of Malibu in the State of California, Caltrans and others for the unsafe and dangerous conditions of Pacific Coast Highway.

 There are certain sections of the Pacific Coast Highway where the fatality rates are higher than average fatality rates elsewhere in California.
 Besides, the fatality toll has been mounting since January this year.
 Four people have been killed in accidents since the year began.
 Emily Shane’s death is an example of the dangerous conditions that exist on Pacific Coast Highway.
 Her death shook the local Malibu community.
 13-year-old Emily Rose Shane was walking home from a friend’s house when she was struck by a Mitsubishi Lancer.
 This death outraged the local community, and residents formed a group called Safer PCH to lobby for increased traffic safety in the area.

 Mr. Goldberg is representing the family of Emily Shane and is preparing governmental claims, which will be filed shortly against the City of Malibu in the State of California, Caltrans in the County of Los Angeles for the loss of their beloved daughter Emily Shane.

 Goldberg & Gage is a law firm with offices throughout California dedicated to the representation of personal injury victims, including victims of car accidents.
-If you desire a free consultation on a personal injury matter, please call 818-462-8588 or use the contact form on this website.
+If on a personal injury matter, please call 818-462-8588 or use the contact form on this website.